BrianHoet/ggp_research/README.md

 ->Astar
 The A* (A-star) algorithm is a widely used pathfinding algorithm in computer science and operations research.
 It is an informed search algorithm, meaning it uses information about the problem domain to guide its search and improve its efficiency.
-The algorithm is commonly used in navigation, robotics and video games to determine the shortest path from a starting point to a goal.

 ->Jump Point Search
 Jump Point Search (JPS) is a pathfinding algorithm that is used to efficiently find the shortest path between two points in a grid-based environment.